gerritgr/crest_2026/README.md

-# Counterfactuals: Misunderstood and Misused
+# Rethinking Counterfactuals: Hidden Assumptions and Practical Pitfalls

 Talk at **[CREST'26](https://sites.google.com/view/crest26)** — 7th Workshop on Formal Reasoning about Causation, Responsibility, and Explanations in Science and Technology (FLoC'26, Lisbon).